iesahin/xvc/book/src/ref/xvc-file-list.md

           The default option can be set with file.list.no_summary in the config file.

+  -a, --show-dot-files
+          Don't hide dot files

+          If not supplied, hides dot files like .gitignore and .xvcignore

   -h, --help
           Print help (see a summary with '-h')